 - Heart infections – caused by bacteria, parasites or viruses.
 Symptoms can include chills, rash, fever, and chest pain.

-What Do Psychedelic Drugs Do to Your Heart?
+What Do Psychedelic Drugs Do to Your Cardiovascular System?

 Psychedelics can cause changes in the neurological or biochemical state of a user.
 One of the major concerns for microdosing psychedelics and performing clinical research trials is the risk of heart disease.
 Various studies have shown that there is a connection between regular and high dose use of psychedelics and heart defects.